 What the customer sees #

-The top part of the booking request form asks for their contact information, including name, email address, phone number and address.
+The top part of the booking enquiry form asks for their contact information, including name, email address, phone number and address.
 If they are booking for a group, they are also asked for the group name.
 All this information is mandatory.

 The second part of the form asks about their requirements.
 It is based on the New Booking form in MyHallWizard, but asks for the information in a different order and providing a little more guidance.
 In particular, one field you will see here, but which you don’t see in the New Booking form, is what the purpose of the booking is.
 Additionally, the number of attendees is mandatory on this form.